Online throughout DC, Maryland, Virginia, Missouri, Florida, and California.

 In the perinatal period (months surrounding conception or adding a child to your family, pregnancy, and postpartum), distress symptoms can include fogginess, sadness, depression, racing thoughts, panicky, concerning thoughts that seem stuck on your mind, worries that you might harm your child or that you will not be a good parent and your child deserves better than you.

 It can be hard because the symptoms can occur up to two years after your child arrives and that is a time when you are already sleep deprived.
-Unforntunately, the stigma that surrounding mental health often made PMADs undertreated in racialized communities.
+Unfortunately, the stigma that surrounding mental health often made PMADs undertreated in racialized communities.
 Thankfully, you don't have to go at this alone.
 There are numerous supportive providers that can help you on your journey.
 You can find one that is a good fit for you.
 At PlayfulLeigh Psyched, we offer personalized therapeutic services for your perinatal journey.
+Reach out today.

 Postpartum depression isn't alone.

 Too often, people only know about postpartum depression.
 However, there are other perinatal mental health complications that sometimes need to be supported.
 It's important to remember that sometimes symptoms start before the child arrives; therefore, postpartum doesn't fit and doesn't allow the caregiver to get the help when the symptoms first start.
 It may be surprising for you to know that adoptive parents experience perinatal mental concerns at similar rates as biological caregivers.
 This knowledge and understanding is why we use the language of "adding a child to your family" to be inclusive of adoptive and kinship families.
+Click the button for support.

 Below are common mental health complications of the time surrounding adding a child to your family.